StackStorm/st2docs/docs/source/reference/monitoring.rst

 The |st2| audit logs record all executed actions, execution time and result.
 These logs should be stored in a system like Splunk or Elasticsearch that allows for extraction of average run time and execution count.

-.. todo:: Need to confirm exactly which log & pattern people should be looking for here

 Interesting metrics to monitor:

 * Completed actions count over time